anudeeps352/Slidely-AI-backend/README.md

 Clone the repo/folder to any desired folder.Then open any command line editor of choice.

-Ideally one should run "npm build --tsc" but I have provided the build files here itself.
+Step 1 : run "npm build --tsc" .

-Simply execute "npm run start" to start the backend server.
+Step 2 : Simply execute "npm run start" to start the backend server.